Is this the best Pad Thai in Phuket?

 Get ready to wait because the place is quite busy, mostly local and just a few farangs (foreigners).
-No matter how full the restaurant is, Chef (do we say ‘Chef’ in a local shop?) seems to go at his own pace so get ready to wait.
-Once you get it, get ready to eat because it’s huge!
+No matter how full the restaurant is, Chef (do we say ‘Chef’ in a local shop?) seems to go at his own pace, so get ready to wait.
+Once you get it, get ready to eat because it’s enormous!
 Or maybe I was looking so starving he thought I needed a Pee-Set (larger serving).

 The verdict?
 The Pad Thai is good, but is it the best in Phuket?
 Well, I will have to leave this decision to your judgment because Thai food, mostly when simple, can be cooked in so many ways you have to find your sweet spot.
 I found it a little sticky and too sweet to taste, but it was great.
 So check out the map below and jump on your bike; go get yourself one of the best Pad Thai in Phuket and tell us about it!

 Location: Karon Beach